CryoRenegade/cse107/finlab/README.md

 Created on April 26, 2021

 Commands:
-    About: Prints the README file into the terminal
-    Info: Prints the number of contacts, companies, and number of contacts per company.
+    1. Add a new contact
+    2. Remove an existing contact"
+    3. Delete all contacts
+    4. Search for a contact
-    List: Lists all contacts in the loaded file.
+    5. Display all contacts
-    Remove: Removes a contact and updates the list, warns user if input is not valid.
-    Note: Uses commands see or edit to respectively see and edit notes on a specific contact.
-    Add: Prompts user through guide to add a contact.
-    Load: When used by itself, loads the default contacts.csv file unless another file is provided next to the command.
-If invalid, Prompts user and returns to main menu.
-    Commands: Loads a command file and runs the code inside of the environment.
+    6. Save contact directory to csv file
-    Exit: Exits the program, remember to save before you do anything stupid.
+    7. Exits the program, remember to save before you do anything stupid.
 I don't want to be the guy to hear your about your mistakes when you lose your job.